Skip to main content

 If you're staying in short-term holiday accommodation

-You'll usually be a non-tenant occupier.
+You are normally a non-tenant occupier.

 If you've lived there for more than 30 days and it's your main home, you could have tenancy rights.